 Humanists UK Shop and Online Purchases

-- When someone visits humanists.uk we collect standard logging information and details of visitor behaviour – such as which pages are visited, and how long is spent on each one.
+When someone visits humanists.uk we collect standard logging information and details of visitor behaviour – such as which pages are visited, and how long is spent on each one.
 We do this to find out things such as the number of visitors to the various parts of the site, and how people are using our site.
-We also collect ‘trace’ data to analyse the performance of our site, and to identify bottlenecks.
-These website statistics and data are collected by Google Analytics, Hotjar, and Datadog (EU hosting).
+These website statistics and data are collected by Google Analytics and Hotjar.
 Google’s system also provides us with non-personally-identifiable ‘Interest’ and ‘Demographics’ data, which is collected using the widely-used Google Advertising Network DoubleClick cookie (see here for more information on this cookie, including how to opt-out).
 Humanists UK collects this data so that we can find out the kinds of people visiting our site, and we use this data to help us deliver our messages as effectively as possible.
 See below for more information about cookies, and here for a way to opt out of Google Analytics on all websites you visit.

-- Our website also uses web beacons or pixels through third-party service providers that allow us to track conversions and activity on our website – as well as generating advertisements that appear on Facebook, Twitter, and search engines like Google, for you and other potential users.
-This data is anonymous, and helps us know which forms of advertising are the most cost-effective.
+Our website also uses web beacons or pixels through third-party service providers that allow us to track activity on our website – as well as generating advertisements that appear on Meta (henceforth referred to as ‘Facebook’ or ‘Instagram’), Reddit, X (henceforth referred to as ‘Twitter’), for you and other potential users.

-- If you receive an email and you open it, or don’t open it, or select a link and browse our website, we collect this information to ensure that the information we send to people is received and relevant.
+If you receive an email and you open it, or don’t open it, or click a link in it, we collect this information to ensure that the information we send to people is received and relevant.